keyhan-azarjoo/Flutter-Red-WriteFile-To-ExternalMemory/README.md

 The sample scans several common directories for removable media, including `/storage`, `/mnt`, `/media`, `/run/media` and `/sdcard`.
 Items are displayed alphabetically.
 Grant the Storage permission (and "All files access" on newer Android versions) on first launch so the app can access external files.
+If you deny the permission and later see a "permission denied" error when copying to external memory, re-enable the permission from system settings when prompted.

 ## Getting Started